 Get Lunch and Snack Bags Ready

 Prepare the lunches and snack bags for the next day.
-And this is the one that takes me a while…
+And this is the step that takes me a while.

 If I was “on top of my game” and got all of the lunch and snack bags unloaded from the backpacks, contents cleaned up, put into the dishwasher, and actually have run the dishwasher- then I can begin!
 But if I didn't accomplish all of that- then I have to wait for some clean water bottles and plastic containers before I can get rolling.

-In the evening, I line up the water bottles and refill them- water for most of the kids, and lemonade for those that can't drink anything without a flavor!
-If it is one of those days when no one is buying the school lunch- that's 12 bottles!
-Next I make up little containers of fruit- usually grapes, cut-up strawberries, applesauce, etc- and that all goes into the fridge to be added to the bags the next day.
-Next come the little containers of something crunchy, and also little containers of ketchup, for those that need it for dunking.
+In the evening, I line up the water bottles and refill them.
+Next, I make up little containers of fruit- usually grapes, cut-up strawberries, applesauce, etc- and that all goes into the fridge to be added to the bags the next day.
+Then comes the little containers of something crunchy, and also little containers of ketchup, for those that need it for dunking.
 I will then get out the containers that I will use to pack up the entree in the morning- so either a thermos or a sandwich box for each child.
-And finally I will wash any apples and add in the snacks- sometimes a pre-packaged item such as a granola bar (I know, I'm a slacker right- not making my own and putitng them in a reusuable container!), or sometimes I will make up a snack container of something like goldfish crackers, etc.
+And finally I will wash any apples and add in the snacks- sometimes a pre-packaged item such as a granola bar or goldfish crackers, etc.

 All of this gets assembled like this: